Myshgithub/Pattern-Recognition-Machine-Learning/README.md

 -TensorFlow - A Neural Network: The related code to practice this part is called: 03-TF-Neural-Network.ipynb

--TensorFlow Classification Example: The related code to practice this part is called:
+-TensorFlow Classification Example: The related code to practice this part is called: Works with pima-indians-diabetes.csv

 -TensorFlow Regression Example: The related code to practice this part is called: